shubhxms/collison/content/_index.md

 <div style="font-family:'Caveat', cursive; display:inline-block; font-size:26px; font-weight:500 !important">∬</div>
 sup shubham here! i am an internet-native builder. i primarily spend my time making craft with code. i am interested in many things including web-apps, internet businesses, memes, programmable money, free and open software, & literature.

-these days i primarily spend my time learning more about backend (specifically APIs and databases), programmable money and reading random stuff on internet dot com [^1]. see [/now](/now) for more details.
+these days i primarily spend my time making stuff or learning more about web development, programmable money and reading random stuff on internet dot com [^1]. see [/now](/now) for more details.

 i currently run an arch-based distro with KDE desktop environment [^2] on my machine and have a preference towards using free and local-first software [^3].